 Choosing the Right Microphone for Embedded Applications

 If you need to capture sound waves for your electrical device to process, you'll need a microphone.
 However, microphones these days have become very advanced, and there are so many options to choose from.
-While they are relatively small, they come with a broad range of options and technologies.
-They range from the relatively simple and popular condenser type microphones to state-of-the-art sound conversion solutions incorporating internal amplifiers and other electronic processing functionality.
+While there are relatively small dynamic microphones, they come with a broad range of options and technologies.
+They range from relatively simple and popular condenser-type microphones to state-of-the-art sound conversion solutions incorporating internal amplifiers and other electronic processing functionality.
 In this article, we'll take a look at how to choose the best MEMS microphone for your design.

-A dynamic microphone simply consists of a plastic diaphragm, voice coil, and a permanent magnet.
-Its operation is based on the same principle as a solenoid, just working in reverse.
+A dynamic microphone simply consists of a plastic diaphragm, a voice coil, and a permanent magnet.
+Its operation is based on the same principle as a solenoid, just working principle of microphone in reverse.

 The diaphragm is connected to one end of the voice coil, while the other end of the coil is loosely supported around (or within) the magnet.
 When an alternating sound pressure wave is applied to the diaphragm, this moves the diaphragm, which moves the voice coil so that it alternates in response.
 Since the voice coil is accelerating through the magnet's magnetic field, an induced voltage is set up across the voice coil's output leads.
 This voltage can then be used to power a minimal load, or alternatively, its strength can be increased using an amplifier to enable the signal to drive a larger load.